 - David Hutchison (2009) worked for City of Springfield for 32 years (1985-2017) as an engineer in Traffic Engineering Division.
 David directed the development of the bikeway plan and the implementation of bikeways on streets, the LINK bikeways, and integration of the trail system the on-street bikeways.
 David has been on the Tech Committee and the Advocacy Committee of Ozark Greenways for 20 years and served on the board from 2009 to 2016.
 David has been encouraging bicycle education and has been an American League of Bicyclists Cycling Instructor since 2003.
 David has been a Springbike member for nearly 20 years and Advocacy Chair for about 10 years.

-- John and Jean White (2009) have been active with Springbike and MS Bike Bike Tour for many years.
+- John & Jean White (2009) have been active with Springbike and the MS Bike Bike Tour for many years.
 John has marked routes for years and helped set up the marking guides and policies that are used now.

 - Gary & Marlene Ledford (2016) have been active with Springbike for many years.
-Gary setup and marked the ride routes and ha continued to actively maintain all club routes and keep the Springbike master ride calendar current.
+Gary setup and marked the ride routes and he keeps the Springbike Annual Ride Calendar Worksheet current.

 - Bill & Marlee Alter (2016) was president multiple years, organized meals with evening rides.
 The Springbike trailer was purchased under Bill’s leadership and ride signs were created.
 Marlee has assisted with many rides and supported Bill’s involvement and activities in Springbike over the years.